kaifeng-cmd/revChat/README.md

 ---

-This project is a demo to showcase RAG chatbot logic and UI.
+Note: This project is a demo to showcase RAG chatbot logic and UI.
 Because of my free quota limit, the Hugging Face Space I provided may not always be available for testing.